suleman-mahmood/qalam/README.md

 - Save sequence of user inputs and llm responses in a file

 #### Use cases
-- Choose to generate stubs
+- [x] Choose to generate stubs
-- Choose to generate code implementations from stubs provided
+- [x] Choose to generate code implementations from stubs provided
-- Choose an option to write a function (route, db, controller) and give a prompt
+- [ ] Choose an option to write a function (route, db, workflow, controller) and give a prompt
-- Choose an option to write a test case for a function (route, db, controller) and provide the code for the function
+- [ ] Choose an option to write a test case for a function (route, db, workflow, controller) and provide the code for the function

 - User input is provided from a file, specific for each prompt